 Look At Your Previous Events

 If you have organized similar events before and have some experience in crowd control, you can look at your past events.
-This will refresh your memory regarding who has attended those events.
+This will refresh your memory of who attended those events.
 Moreover, it will show you whether or not there was an unpleasant situation and how you have dealt with that.

 Ask Event Experts